Vijayprasanna13/ozymandias/README.md

 - [ ] Store previous seeds

-Inspired by the evil David from Alien Convenant movie who says,"Look on my Works, ye Mighty, and despair!".
+Inspired by the evil Android David from Alien Convenant movie who says,"Look on my Works, ye Mighty, and despair!".